-- v.
-The MCO grievance and appeal committee must mail or handdeliver a written decision on a grievance to the member and the member's legal decision maker, if applicable, as expeditiously as the member's situation and health condition require, but no later than twenty (20) business days after the date of receipt of the grievance. - vi.
 The written decision must include the results and date of the decision.
-For decisions not wholly in the member's favor the notice must include the right to request a Department Review and how to do so
+For decisions not wholly in the member's favor the notice must include the right to request a Department Review and how to do so.

-5. MCO Process for Medicaid Appeals
+- 5. MCO Process for Medicaid Appeals - a.

-- a.
 Authority to File - i.
-A member or a member's legal decision maker or anyone acting on the member's behalf with the member's written permission may file an appeal with the MCO regarding any MCO action, with the exception of the actions specified in Article XI.F.5.a.ii. or iii. - ii.
-There is no MCO level appeal of loss or reduction of level of care, functional eligibility, or loss of financial eligibility under Wis.
+A member or a member's legal decision maker or anyone acting on the member's behalf with the member's written permission may file an appeal with the MCO regarding any MCO adverse benefit determination, with the exception of the adverse benefit determinations specified in Article XI.F.5.a.ii. or iii. - There is no MCO level appeal of loss of functional eligibility, or loss of financial eligibility under Wis.
 Stat. § 46.286(1)(a).
-The MCO shall provide for functional eligibility re-screening by a different screener within ten (10) calendar days of a request by a member or a member's legal decision maker. - A member or member's legal decision maker or anyone acting on the member's behalf with the member's written permission may request a State Fair Hearing regarding reduction of level of care, loss of functional eligibility, or loss of financial eligibility. - iii.
+The MCO shall provide for functional eligibility re-screening by a different screener within ten (10) calendar days of a request by a member or a member's legal decision maker.

+A member or member's legal decision maker or anyone acting on the member's behalf with the member's written permission may request a State Fair Hearing regarding reduction of level of care, loss of functional eligibility, or loss of financial eligibility.

+- iii.
 There is no right to an MCO level appeal of a decision that has been issued by the MCO grievance and appeal committee or an administrative law judge as the result of a State Fair Hearing. - b.
 Timing of Filing c.
 Acknowledgement of Appeal Receipt

-An appeal must be filed within forty-five (45) calendar days of the date of receipt of the notice of action being appealed.
+An appeal must be filed within sixty (60) calendar days of the date on the adverse benefit determination notice.